sebastiansandqvist/testesterone/README.md

 **Strengthen your clientside applications with in-browser tests**

+* No need to mock `window` and browser APIs
 * Output is printed to the console
-* Handle async tests
+* Async tests are supported
-* No need to mock `window` and browser APIs
-* Minimal `expect`-style assertions built-in
+* Minimal `expect`-style assertions are built-in

 ## Installation